-- 1. Established "No Physician Rounds Alone" protocol to facilitate physicians and nurses rounding together at the patient's bedside.

-- 2. In total, there were 5 units working on this project.
+The team established "No Physician Rounds Alone" protocol to facilitate physicians and nurses rounding together at the patient's bedside.
+In total, there were 5 units working on this project.
 The physician/nurse partnerships worked with their units over a 4-month period to create the ideal state for the rounding process, identify challenges and barriers, identify and engage key stakeholders, and implement the rounding process.
 Each unit had a different approach and solution designed for their units.

-- 3. Tools used
+The tools and processes they developed were:

-- Physician in Room button
+- Physician-in-Room button

 - Posters to encourage rounding

 - Nurse assignment boards

 - Huddles in advance of entering room

 - "Magic Minute" scripting for physicians and nurses

-- Thank you cards from nurses to physician
+- Thank-you cards from nurses to physician